jorgeepereira/jp-portfolio/README.md

-# JP Portfolio / Personal Portfolio Website
+# Personal Portfolio Website - JP Portfolio

 ## Overview
 This project is my personal portfolio website, built to showcase my work, skills, and cloud journey.
 More importantly, it was my first end-to-end project — when I started, I had no experience with frontend development, cloud services, or automation pipelines.